 Demographics

-Epidemiological studies have investigated the relationship between different demographic and socioeconomic variables on heat-related mortality.
+Epidemiological studies have investigated the correlation between different demographic and socioeconomic variables on heat-related mortality.
 Elderly age is a vulnerability factor, but there is some ambiguity around the cut-off for higher risk: 60, 65, 70, or 75 (Applegate et al. 1981; O’Neill, Zanobetti, and Schwartz 2003; Ballester et al. 1997; Centers for Disease Control and Prevention (CDC) 1995; Conti et al. 2005).
 The elderly may be more likely to have co-morbidities and take medication that affect thermal perception and regulation.
 They also may have limited mobility to access cooling centers or limit AC usage due to fixed income.
 Economic conditions and heat-related mortality are related.
 The economic situation was measured by poverty (Naughton et al. 2002; Curriero et al. 2002), unemployment (Nayak et al. 2018), renter status (Uejio et al. 2011; Wright et al. 2020), and utility payment (Wright et al. 2020).
 Klinenberg’s sociological analysis of the 1995 Chicago heat wave found a higher risk of death in individuals with limited social connections such as those living alone (Klinenberg 2015).
 These individuals may be at higher risk of not being checked on regularly during a heat emergency and they may have less help in coping with heat.
 On the other hand large households (7+ members) may also have elevated heat mortality risk (Uejio et al. 2011).
 The impact of race and ethnicity on heat-related mortality is mixed, with some studies finding a higher risk for African Americans or non-white racial and ethnic groups (O’Neill, Zanobetti, and Schwartz 2005; Schwartz 2005).

 Table 2.
 Summary of household characteristics derived from the RECS dataset relevant to the household’s vulnerability or exposure to extreme temperature.